 |Less than 17||Low||<58%|

 You will need very good grades in high school to get into Gannon University.
 The average high school GPA of the admitted freshman class at Gannon University was 3.52 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #25 in Pennsylvania for highest average GPA.
 If your high school grades are above the average 3.52 GPA, you have a very good chance of being admitted as Gannon University accepts 80% of all applicants.

 |High School GPA||Freshmen Within Range||Admission Chances|